-Alan Kumamoto is a founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in Greater Los Angeles area.
+Alan Kumamoto is a founding partner of Kumamoto Associates, a marketing, management, and communications general partnership located in the Greater Los Angeles area.
 Alan conducts leadership workshops and capacity building seminars for national and international clients.
-His career spans work in business, government, and nonprofit organizations has been in charge of a human relations training for the Los Angeles County Human Relations Commission and served as a senior trainer of program planning and proposal writing for The Grantsmanship Center.
+His career spans work in business, government, and nonprofit organizations has been in charge of a human relations training for the Los Angeles County Human Relations Commission and served as a senior trainer of program planning and proposal writing for The Grantsmanship

+Center.
 Alan served as President and Executive Director for the Center for Nonprofit Management, responsible for training and consultation to a variety of nonprofit corporations and he is a certified trainer for the United States Department of Justice Weed and Seed Program.
 He serves as a training and technical assistant consultant to the City of Los Angeles Community Development Department to build capacity among nonprofit and faith-based agencies.
-Alan is the KA lead consultant to Leadership Education for Asian Pacifics providing training and technical assistance along a life cycle continuum from growth to maturity or from decline back to growth.
+Alan is the KA lead consultant to Leadership Education for Asian Pacifics providing training and technical assistance.
 Alan most recently developed curriculum for the Los Angeles Department of Water and Power Executive Leadership Development Program.
-He has been a change management consultant to agencies for over 30 years.